bzminer/bzminer/README.md

 packages, cores, threads, NUMA nodes and cache layout — and prints it at startup.
 CPU mining threads are placed with that layout in mind rather than scattered, so a dual-socket box does not spend its time moving work between NUMA nodes.

-Warthog goes further and plans the whole rig at once, because its two halves feed each other: it groups CPU workers by shared L3 cache and measures each GPU's PCIe bandwidth so it knows an x16 slot from an x1 riser, then sizes the candidate flow per card. `--no-bandwidth-test` skips that measurement if you would rather save the second per GPU at startup.

 ## Configuration